Tutorial | Set Up an App With the CLI

 • Configure your app secret

-1. Go the My Apps page in the Dev Center.
+1. Go the Custom Apps page.

 2. Select your app from the list of apps.